BartzikWebdesign/wp-event-organiser-extended-admin-interface/README.md

 Prerequisite is the paid Pro version of WP Event Organizer Pro.

 This plugin is not directly related to WP Event Organizer or the authors.

+## Features
+* Administrators are given the opportunity to reserve tickets for an event
+* Administrators are given the option of editing the details of a booking (for example, address data of the booker).
+For this the booking form deposited for the event will be used.
+* For a better overview, a mandatory field "Course No." added to every event.
+This can also be queried in the template.

 ## Installation